 discussed the racial and religious prejudices each had grown up with.
 Dr. King's

-parting words to young Ben to never forget God in all his endeavors have had a
+parting words to young Ben to never forget God in all his endeavors.
+This had a

-lifelong and profound impact on him, and have been the driving force behind all
+lifelong and profound impact on him, and has been the driving force behind all

 his works, especially The Desperate, The Coin, Return to Destiny, and

 Prophecy.
-They also inspired him to form a non-profit organization called
+King also inspired him to form a non-profit organization called

 “Tolerance Through Knowledge,” to use the arts and entertainment to instigate